nahmad94/SOS-Tech-FE/README.md

 # Project Overview

-A website for SOS Technologies, a start up company dedicated to helping our customers save time and money by automating everyday tasks and creating personalized software tailored to your needs!
+A webapp for S.O.S Technologies, a start up company dedicated to helping our customers save time and money by automating everyday tasks and creating personalized software tailored to your needs!

 ## Project Description